Skip to content

 Menu

-Wraysbury Drain Report – No improvement
+Wraysbury Drain Report – Still no improvement after five years

 Posted on September 16, 2025September 16, 2025 by ecwlarcombe

-The Wraysbury Drain is still blocked THUS THE SEVERITY OF A FLOOD EVENT IS INCREASED.
+Five years on and the Wraysbury Drain is still blocked THUS THE SEVERITY OF A FLOOD EVENT IS INCREASED.

-FIVE YEARS ON:
+FIVE YEARS ON?

 I published a report to Wraysbury Parish Council (including maps) dated 9 November 2020.
 I can confidently say that there has been little action and no improvement over the five years since.
 Please judge for yourself